huggingface/transformers/docs/source/main_classes/trainer.rst

        }
     }

-If you already have a command line that you have been using with HF Trainer args, you can continue using those and Trainer will automatically convert them into the corresponding DeepSpeed configuration file.
-So for example you could use the following ``ds_config.json`` configuration file:
+If you already have a command line that you have been using with HF Trainer args, you can continue using those and the Trainer will automatically convert them into the corresponding DeepSpeed configuration at run time.
+For example, you could use the following configuration file:

 .. code-block:: json

     {
-       "steps_per_print": 2000,
        "zero_optimization": {
            "stage": 2,
            "allgather_partitions": true,
-           "allgather_bucket_size": 200000000,
+           "allgather_bucket_size": 5e8,
            "overlap_comm": true,
            "reduce_scatter": true,
-           "reduce_bucket_size": 200000000,
+           "reduce_bucket_size": 5e8,
            "contiguous_gradients": true,
            "cpu_offload": true
        }